judka-uriel/uriel-book/uriel_en.md

 catastrophic events.
-For example, the Lisbon earthquake of 1755 that gave rise to numerous theological discussions, etc. — it is possible that through prophetic faculties or even by observing animal behavior one could have foreseen the catastrophe and been saved, but the signs were not believed or were not given proper significance. -->
+For example, the Lisbon earthquake of 1755 that gave rise to numerous theological discussions, etc. — it is possible that through prophetic faculties or even by observing animal behavior one could have foreseen the disaster and been saved, but the signs were not believed or were not given proper significance. -->

 The Torah contains numerous examples of how angels help G‑d influence not only